Marsha Thomason

-Marsha Lisa Thomason Sykes (born 19 January 1976) is a British television and film actress who is best known for playing Sara Evers in Disney's The Haunted Mansion, Nessa Holt in the first two seasons of the NBC series Las Vegas, Naomi Dorrit on the ABC series Lost, FBI agent Diana Berrigan on the USA Network series White Collar and DS Jenn Townsend in ITV crime series The Bay.
+Marsha Lisa Thomason Sykes (born 19 January 1976) is a British actress who is best known for playing Sara Evers in Disney's The Haunted Mansion, Nessa Holt in the first two seasons of the NBC series Las Vegas, Naomi Dorrit on the ABC series Lost, FBI agent Diana Berrigan on the USA Network series White Collar, and DS Jenn Townsend in ITV crime series The Bay.

 Early life

-Thomason was born in Moston, Manchester, the daughter of English father Peter Thomason, who worked in politics, and Phyllis (née McCrae), a Jamaican electronics company employee.
-She attended Holy Trinity Primary School in Harpurhey and North Manchester High School for Girls in Moston, before attending Oldham Sixth Form College to study for A levels in media studies, theatre studies, and performing arts.
-Thomason attended the Manchester Metropolitan University, receiving a Bachelor of Arts degree in English.
+Thomason attended Holy Trinity Primary School in Blackley and North Manchester High School for Girls in Moston, before attending Oldham Sixth Form College to study for A-levels in media studies, theatre studies, and performing arts.
+She attended Manchester Metropolitan University, receiving a Bachelor of Arts degree in English.
 From the age of 13, Thomason attended Oldham Theatre Workshop, where she participated in youth theatre productions.